Exploring The 10+ Best Beaches On Naxos Island, Greece

 TAKE A SAILING BOAT TOUR AROUND NAXOS

-We’ve spent many days sailing in Greece and we can safely say it’s one of our favourite things to do in life... there’s nothing better than jumping off the back of a catamaran headfirst into the deep blue Aegean Sea, and feeling that delightfully chilled, salty water envelop your body.
+We’ve spent many days sailing in Greece and we can safely say it’s one of our favourite things to do in life... there’s nothing better than jumping off the back of a catamaran headfirst into the Aegean and feeling that delightfully chilled, salty water envelop your body.

 Day tours generally take around 8 hours, departing from Chora port early in the morning to make the most of the day.
 The catamarans are spacious and comfortable, with shaded lounges and large deck areas for sunbathing and relaxation.